mlovelace/edmetrica-website/content/authors/admin/_index.md

 +++

-Matthew Lovelace is an educational researcher with over a decade of experience working in the field of K-12 public education.
-Matthew is director of research for Gwinnett County Public Schools (GCPS), a system of 141 schools and more than 180,000 K-12 students.
-He is highly skilled in statistical programming and in the application of quantitative methods to large-scale research and evaluation projects.
+I am director of research for Gwinnett County Public Schools (GCPS), a district located in metro Atlanta and one of the largest school systems in the United States.
+I am an educational researcher with more than a decade of experience applying quantitative methods to large-scale research and evaluation projects in the field of K-12 public education.

+My primary research interest is in the development and application of early warning systems, essentially addressing the complex question: How do we best identify student risk accurately and early enough, with the least bias possible, and in a way this most useful for stakeholders?

+My training is in the more traditional aspects of research and statistical methods for education, but I am also deeply interested in data science.
+I am skilled in statistical programming (a devoted R/RStudio/tidyverse enthusiast, who also knows a little SQL and Python), project workflow, and a strong supporter of open science.